metahkg/metahkg/CONTRIBUTING.md

 ## Bugs

 Bug fixes are always welcome!
 If the bug appears in both the master and dev branches fix on dev branch first.
 I will port it to the master branch.

+## Issues

+Report a bug / submit a feature request by [creating an issue](https://gitlab.com/groups/metahkg/-/issues).